 The Shepherd and His Sheep

-All throughout Scripture, we see the metaphor of God as our Shepherd and Believers as the sheep of His pasture (Psalm 23, Ezekiel 34, Matthew 25:31-33, John 10, Hebrews 13:20, 1 Peter 2:25, 1 Peter 5:2-4).
-But what you will not see is God likening us to sheep because we are dumb in the sense of being stupid, dull-witted, unintelligent, and foolish.
+All throughout Scripture, we see the metaphor of God as our Shepherd and believers as the sheep of His pasture (Psalm 23, Ezekiel 34, Matthew 25:31-33, John 10, Hebrews 13:20, 1 Peter 2:25, 1 Peter 5:2-4).
+What we don’t see is God likening us to sheep because we are dumb in the sense of being stupid, dull-witted, unintelligent, and foolish.

-The term “dumb” is used in Scripture, but never in reference to followers of Jesus Christ.
-Also, the ancient Hebrew and Greek terms translated as “dumb” do not mean stupid, dull-witted, unintelligent, and foolish.
+The term “dumb” is used in Scripture, however, the ancient Hebrew and Greek terms translated as “dumb” do not mean stupid, dull-witted, unintelligent, or foolish.

-It meant being rendered speechless due to astonishment (i.e., “dumbfounded”).
-For example, in Daniel 10, Daniel was trembling and dumbfounded (rendered speechless) after seeing a heavenly vision.
+2. To be rendered speechless due to astonishment (i.e., “dumbfounded”).
+For example, in Daniel 10, Daniel was trembling and dumbfounded (rendered speechless due to astonishment) after seeing a heavenly vision.

 How does God View His Sheep?

 The Good Shepherd said: “But the one who enters through the gate is the shepherd of the sheep.
 The gatekeeper opens the gate for him, and the sheep recognize his voice and come to him.
 He calls his own sheep by name and leads them out.
 After he has gathered his own flock, he walks ahead of them, and they follow him because they know his voice.
 They won’t follow a stranger; they will run from him because they don’t know his voice.”
 (John 10:2-5)